electron/electron/docs/tutorial/fuses.md

 ```

 * `sentinel_bytes` is always this exact string `dL7pKGdnNz796PbbjQWNKmHXBZaB9tsX`
-* `fuse_version` is a single byte whose integer value represents the version of the fuse schema
+* `fuse_version` is a single byte whose unsigned integer value represents the version of the fuse schema
-* `fuse_wire_length` is a single byte whose integer value represents the number of fuses in the following fuse wire
+* `fuse_wire_length` is a single byte whose unsigned integer value represents the number of fuses in the following fuse wire
 * `fuse_wire` is a sequence of N bytes, each byte represents a single fuse and its state.
-  * "0" indicates the fuse is disabled
+  * "0" (0x30) indicates the fuse is disabled
-  * "1" indicates the fuse is enabled
+  * "1" (0x31) indicates the fuse is enabled
-  * "r" indicates the fuse is removed and is now a noop
+  * "r" (0x72) indicates the fuse has been removed and changing the byte to either 1 or 0 will have no effect.

 To flip a fuse you find its position in the fuse wire and change it to "0" or "1" depending on the state you'd like.